Victims Family Says Deadly Pedestrian Accident Could Have Been Prevented

 In addition to the yield-to-pedestrians law, both families feel extra precautions, such as coordinating red traffic lights to coincide with pedestrian walk signals, are warranted at the intersection.

 When someone is involved in a pedestrian accident, the results can be tragic, and are oftentimes fatal.
-If you or someone you love has been the victim of a car versus pedestrian accident, contact the pedestrian auto accident lawyers at Arnold Law Firm today.
+If you or someone you love has been the victim of a car versus pedestrian accident, contact one of the leading Sacramento personal injury lawyers at Arnold Law Firm today.
 We will fight tirelessly for your rights and help you get the justice and compensation you deserve.